thibaultyou/prompt-library/prompts/software_spec_agent/README.md

-# Software Specification Creator
+# Software Specification Creation

 ### ✏️ One-line Description

-**Generates comprehensive software specifications through interactive requirements gathering**
+**Creates detailed software specifications through interactive requirements gathering**

 ### 📄 Description

-This prompt creates detailed software specification documents by engaging users in an interactive review process.
-It covers all aspects of software development, from project overview to future considerations, ensuring thorough and actionable specifications.
+This prompt engineers an AI agent to refine and expand user requirements into comprehensive software specification documents.
+It employs an interactive review process, considering various aspects of software development, and generates a structured spec document.

 ### 🔧 Variables

-- `{{USER_REQUIREMENTS}}`
+- `{{USER_REQUIREMENTS}}`: Initial user-provided requirements for the software project
-- `{{OUTPUT_FORMAT}}`
+- `{{OUTPUT_FORMAT}}`: Desired format for the final specification document output
-- `{{AVAILABLE_OUTPUT_FORMATS}}`
+- `{{AVAILABLE_OUTPUT_FORMATS}}`: List of available output formats for the specification document

 ### 📜 Prompt